Tribsees: Etymology

-Tribsees derives its name from a local Slavic tribe (Tribeden) who inhabited the area during the early Middle Ages.
+The name may come from the Slavic word "treb" or "trebez" (Polish: "trzebiez") in the meaning of clearing.
+According to another version, the name came from a Slavic tribe (Tribeden) that inhabited the area in the early Middle Ages.

 History

-The Tribeden are mentioned for the first time in 955, and the town is mentioned in a document in Lübeck in 1241.
+The Tribeden are mentioned for the first time in 955.
+The Tribusses territory was mentioned in 1136, and the castle was incorporated by Pope Innocent II into the newly formed Bishopric of Wolin in 1140.
+It formed part of the Duchy of Pomerania, and around 1184 it passed to the Slavic Principality of Rügen, a vassal of Denmark.
+The town is mentioned in a document in Lübeck in 1241.
 In 1245 it is noted that the Neuenkamp monastery (Kloster Neuenkamp) had the right of patronage over the church in Tribsees.
-An agreement between the city council of Stralsund and that of Tribsees exists from 1267, and in 1285 the town was granted Lübeck law.
-The city was almost completely destroyed in a fire in 1702, but subsequently rebuilt.
+An agreement between the city council of Stralsund and that of Tribsees exists from 1267, and in 1285 the town was granted Lübeck law by Prince Vitslav II.
+In 1310 King Eric VI of Denmark granted the town to Margaret, wife of Prince Vitslav III, as a hereditary lease, reserving, however, the right of redemption if the prince died without male descendants.
+During the Wars of the Rügen Succession, in 1328 it passed to Mecklenburg, and in 1355 it became part of the Duchy of Pomerania.

+During the Thirty Years' War, Albrecht von Wallenstein stayed in the town in 1628.
+In 1637 it was occupied the Holy Roman Empire, and in 1638 it was captured by Sweden, within which it remained.
+The town was almost completely destroyed in a fire in 1702, but subsequently rebuilt.
+In 1815 it passed to Prussia.

-The city had 1040 inhabitants in 1782.
+The town had 1,040 inhabitants in 1782.
 Roman Catholics were acknowledged in the town only in 1816 and Jews only in 1861.
-The town population reached its peak in 1861, when there were 3692 inhabitants in Tribsees.
+The town population reached its peak in 1861, when there were 3,692 inhabitants in Tribsees.
+By 1885, it declined to 2,950.
+In the late 19th century, the inhabitants were mostly employed in agriculture and cattle breeding.
+Grain was sold to Hamburg, whereas cattle to Berlin.

+In the final months of World War II, in 1945, the town surrendered without a fight to Soviet troops.

 Landmarks

 The town church dates from the Middle Ages, it was mentioned for the first time in 1245.
 It is a Brick Gothic building but has been damaged through fire and war on several occasions throughout its history.
 In 1861 – 1869 it was renovated in a Neo-Gothic style.
 The church houses an unusual altarpiece from the early 15th century.
 It displays the transubstantiation in an allegorical form as a mill operated by angels.
 The elaborate altarpiece contains 67 sculpted wooden figures, painted and covered with gold leaf.

 Two medieval town gates still mark the entrance to the centre of Tribsees, the Mühlentor ("mill gate") and Steintor ("stone gate").
 Both date from the 13th century and were originally part of more extensive fortifications which have since disappeared.